 Cruise lines like to sell their "berths" (cabins) as far in advance as possible.
 If you plan and book your cruise more than six months in advance, you will often get the best deal.
 Some cruise lines also offer "low price guarantees", so if the fare drops after you book, you will get the lowest price.
 If you book far in advance, continue to monitor the fares, and report any price changes to your travel agent, who should be able to either get you a refund or a cabin upgrade.

-Booking your cruise far in advance may also help you to use frequent flyer miles for your airfare.
+Booking your cruise far in advance may also help you to use frequent flyer miles for your airfare to the cruise embarkation port.

 02 of 06